exoticDFT/stanford-carla-toolbox/examples/autosim-spawn-vehicles.md

 2. This creates our Carla client by calling the toolbox function.
 Specifically, we connect to the local computer on port 2000 with a timeout of 3 seconds and load the "Town04" map once connected.
-3. This returns a Carla would object containing our loaded Town04 map.
+3. This returns a Carla World object containing our loaded Town04 map.
 A world object is generally needed for interacting with the Carla server (spawning, retrieving actor details, etc.)